soffes/blog/published/2020-03-13-thirty-one/thirty-one.markdown

 I think I did a pretty good job of this last year.
 I think it had some of the highest highs and lowest lows of any year, but overall it was pretty great. ==I’m just trying to focus on the highs.
 No point in focusing on the negatives.==

 I spent a lot of time hiking, scuba diving, taking photos, and building things.
-In December, Ellen and I bought a house in San Francisco.
+In December, I bought a house in San Francisco.
 Working on renovations, home automation, and other house things is some of the most fun I’ve had in a long time. ==I really like using my creativity of things other than software.==

 That said, this coming Tuesday I start a new job at [GitHub](https://github.com).
 I’m really excited about it!
 I think there will be a lot more making than my previous job. ==All I want to do is make things.== Super excited to have more of an opportunity to do this with software again.